anthony-murphy-lrn/demo-app/README.md

 3. Click "Start Assessment" to create a new session
 4. The system will redirect to the assessment player

+### Managing Test Sessions

+1. After entering a Student ID, the system displays a comprehensive session management interface
+2. View all test sessions for the student with pagination support
+3. See session details including ID, expiry time, and status
+4. Resume active sessions or start new assessments
+5. Navigate between pages of sessions using pagination controls

 ### Resuming an Assessment

-1. If you have an active session, the system will show a "Resume Assessment" option
+1. If you have an active session, the system will show a "Resume" button in the session table
 2. Click to resume your previous session
-3. Your progress will be restored automatically
+3. Your progress will be restored automatically using Learnosity's built-in session management

+### Regional Endpoint Configuration

+1. Access the Learnosity configuration panel
+2. Select from available regional endpoints:
+   - US East (items-va.learnosity.com)
+   - Europe (items-ie.learnosity.com)
+   - Australia (items-au.learnosity.com)
+3. Configure session expiry time (15 minutes to 8 hours)
+4. Changes take effect immediately for new sessions

 ### Health Monitoring